HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add **StopMomentumOnLadder** to the spike ball.
+ - Add **StopMomentumOnLadder** to the Spike Ball.

 <hr></details><br>
 <details><summary>What did that do?</summary>

 When a spike ball gets on a ladder, we store its velocity (i.e. speed) and angular velocity (i.e. spin) and then set both to 0.
-This stops momentum the ball had from rolling down platforms, allowing it to climb straight the ladder.
+This stops momentum the ball had from rolling down platforms, allowing it to climb straight up or down the ladder.

 Once done climbing, we restore the momentum, but flip both values so that after getting off the ball is rolling in the opposite direction.